 *Traditional foam play mats are practical but not cute.
 We make beautiful play mats that both Mamas and little ones love! *

 Without experience in physical products, it always seems tough to know exactly where to start with everything.
 I always think the best place to start is to write down all your questions and then make Google your friend as you begin your research.
 This is how Elizabeth played it, and she used Google to start sourcing and to learn everything she possibly could about how to create these custom play mats.
 She researched everything from government foam standards to the process behind creating the mats to the best shipping methods… essentially she became an expert in foam.

 Takeaway: Do your research!
 If you have an idea you need to network and start speaking to people so you can find the connections you need to make it happen.
 Many beginning entrepreneurs are too precious with their ideas, worrying that someone would “steal it”.

-An idea is nothing without execution, and generally people that would execute well on stealing your idea don’t even have time to execute on all their own ideas as it is.
+An idea is nothing without execution, and generally, people who would execute well on stealing your idea don’t even have time to execute all their ideas as it is.
 Execution beats ideas every single time, and no one could have out-executed Elizabeth.

 2. Fake it ’til you make it

 Before Elizabeth even had a prototype she knew she had to test and validate the idea was something people wanted.
 Rather than spend a bunch of time and money going straight for a real foam prototype, she took a trip to Kinkos and got some large paper sheets, in the size of the mat squares, to use to mock up how it could look in a room.

 After photographing her living room and then photoshopping the illustrations on top of the initial paper mockups, she was able to show them in real-life environments to further sell her idea.

 Had she just shown a big rectangle with the pattern on it I doubt she wouldn’t have gotten as big a positive response as she did.
 The reason is that showing herself and her baby on the mat people gives her prospects everything they need to imagine themselves using it the same way.